a7mds3d2001/a7mds3d2001/README.md

 <!-- DAR ALKAHRBA PROJECT-->

-### Dar Alkahrba
+### DAR ALKAHRBAA

 <p>
-Dar Alkahrbaa is a student attendance system that uses QR codes for the Dar Alkahrbaa training center.
-The app allows students to log in, subscribe to courses, attend sessions, and send an apology email if they miss a session.
-The app includes an Admin Dashboard for admins to accept students, add courses and sessions, and download attendance reports.
-There is also a separate Admin Dashboard for managers to oversee admin work for any course or location.
-Overall, the app simplifies the student attendance system for the training center.
+Dar Alkahrbaa is a QR code-based student attendance system for the training center, enabling students to log in, subscribe to courses, attend sessions, and send apology emails for missed sessions.
 </p>

 <a href="" target="_blank">